enjalot/bart/README.md

 =========================

 # Projects
-Some projects have been started with this data, we list them here

-* BART is Bending Us Over Backwards: http://slantedwindows.com/bart-is-bending-us-over-backwards/
+See the projects put together with this data [http://enjalot.github.io/bart/](http://enjalot.github.io/bart/)

 # Sketches